The following is a lightly edited transcript.

 Not About Competency

 The main point of the story is that manhood and womanhood and the rhythms of the dance are not competency based.
-She’s clearly more competent at self-defense.
-Way more competent.
-That did not decide the matter for him and it shouldn’t have.
+She’s clearly more competent at self-defense — way more competent.
+That did not decide the matter for him, and it shouldn’t have.
 If you disagree with that, we’re probably going to split our ways here.
 I’m saying here to every one of you guys: Superior competencies in a woman does not discharge you of certain manly things to do even though you can’t do them very well.
-I would do the same thing about devotions.
-Having devotions in marriage.
-What did that guy say?
-I can’t have my devotions, my wife is a college grad, I graduated from the eighth grade.
-I’m an eighth-grade graduate, she’s articulate, I can barely read and you expect me to lead her in family devotions?
-I say yes sir, this is not competency based.
+I would say the same thing about devotions in marriage.
+In a scenario where the wife is a college graduate and the husband graduated from the eighth grade and can barely read, the husband still ought to take the lead.
+This is not mere competency based.

 She wants you to step up and say let’s read and then ask her to read because she can read.
 The question is who says “let’s” most often in this family?
 Is she always saying “let’s, let’s, let’s” and you’re just sitting there all the time because you don’t have any competencies?
 No way.
 That’s not what she wants from you.
 Of course, she wants to use her gifts but she wants you to lead and take initiative.
 So the central part of the story is the dance, the rhythm is not competency based.
 There are things built into him and built into her that make the rhythm and the dance different than if they were switching roles.
 There are a couple of other sub-lessons.